techservicesillinois/aws-enterprise-vpc/modules/rdns-forwarder/README-developer.md

 Testing this (with a throwaway TESTBRANCH, as above) requires that we observe *two* full update cycles after pushing to TESTBRANCH:

-1. Runs the modified TESTBRANCH playbook to update the host_vars file and cron task for next time.
+1. The first full update runs the modified TESTBRANCH playbook to update the host_vars file and cron task for next time.
 Verify (as root)

        grep ansible_pull /etc/ansible/host_vars/localhost.yml
        crontab -l

-2. Checks out and runs the new target version of the playbook.
+2. The second full update checks out and runs the new target version of the playbook.
 Verify (as root)

        git -C /root/aws-enterprise-vpc remote -v
        git -C /root/aws-enterprise-vpc branch -a